-As you see, first we listed all the assumptions about a restaurant today.
-Then we simply don't do any of that tomorrow.
+As you can see, first we list all the assumptions about a restaurant today.
+Then we simply don't do any of those tomorrow.
 What else could we do?
 The ideas come quickly once you stop worrying about how to judge them.
-And they often come from outside of your industry.
-And as you link them together the big ideas begin to emerge.
+And they often come from outside your industry.
+As you link them together, the big ideas begin to emerge.
+Get ready for some "a-ha" moments to bubble up!

 There is actually a restaurant in Chicago called "Next."
-You can find it at www.nextrestaurant.com.
 It has decided that the most valuable thing it has to sell is time.
-So it doesn't sell you food or liquor, it sells a performance that you buy online.
-The same performance takes place at different times and you pay a premium price for premium time - same food and wine just different time.
-Since you buy your time online and there is no refund people buy time and resell it on everything from Facebook to Craigslist.
+So it doesn't just sell you food or liquor, it sells a performance that you buy online.
+The same performance takes place at different times; you pay a premium price for a premium time, less for a less premium time.
+The same food and wine, just at a specific reserved time.
+Since you buy your time online and there is no refund, people buy and resell time on everything from Facebook to Craigslist.
 A typical evening? \$450 or more.

-If you are going to begin your creative process first list all your assumptions about your businesses today.
+The lesson here?
+When beginning your creative process, first list all your assumptions about your business today.
 Reverse each assumption.
-Ask yourself how to accomplish each element with new ideas.
-When you reverse your assumptions you often find new ideas along with new viewpoints.
+Then ask yourself how to accomplish each element with new ideas.
+When you reverse your assumptions, you often find new ideas and new viewpoints.

-It's not about changing your mind.
-It's about finding the other possibilities that exist and making a choice with more variables.

-Remember that the more ideas you have the more likely you will have good ones.
+This is not about changing your mind.
+It's about finding the other possibilities that exist and making choices with more variables.
+Remember, the more ideas you have, the more likely you will have good ones.
 Maybe even great ones.
-You just don't know which they are.
+You just don't know which ones they are until you do it.

-When you started to build your idea-bank you have to take those ideas someplace.
-This becomes the bundling, intersections and early stages of prototyping where we are combining ideas into "maybes" and "what-if's."
+As you start to build your idea-bank, you have to take those ideas someplace.
+This becomes the bundling, intersections and early stages of prototyping where you combine ideas into "maybes" and "what-if's."
 The best game for doing this, we find, is "Build a Better Product Box."
 Let's take a look at Emergence and a sample game.

-Emergent
+Emergent.